Number π and Solomon's molten sea

 Yish which is 6/5 times longer.
 Lately, by studying the length of the cubit

 mentioned in the book of Ezekiel (Ch.
-40) and its relation to the size of the Land of Israel, I came to a conclusion that this cubit is exactly 51
+40) and its relation to the

-and other material on the site www.truthofland.co.il
+material on the site www.truthofland.co.il

 in Hebrew and English).
 Since, by